 We all develop unhealthy habits over time, whether by subconscious choice or because of things like work.
 And a break from your desk, from the eye strain caused by your computer and the uncomfortable posture of your desk, is an excellent chance for your body to reset and recover.

 We’ve touched on this quite a bit already, but it’s worth reiterating the benefits that a holiday can have on your mind.

 There really is no better time to spend doing the things you love than being on holiday.
-Whether you want to spend more time with the people you care about, or focusing on your hobbies and interests, it’s a great time to enrich your mind and focus on your mental wellbeing.
+Whether you want to spend more time with the people you care about or focus on your hobbies and interests, it’s a great time to enrich your mind and focus on your mental wellbeing.

 A smooth holiday-going experience

 Whether you’re going abroad again or having yourself a staycation in the UK, it’s safe to say that travel is good for your health.